 Mr. Jacobs is Managing Director of Jacobs Investment Company, LLC.
 In addition, Mr. Jacobs serves on the boards of Next Generation Technologies and Fallbrook Technologies and is Chairman of Nutrina, Ltd., a biotechnology company focused on bioactive supplements for infant formulas.
 Mr. Jacobs is also actively involved with education and philanthropy, serving as Chairman of the Board of Trustees of High Tech High in San Diego and Chair of the Dean’s Advisory Council for Social Sciences at the University of California, San Diego.
-Mr. Jacobs received his Bachelor of Arts degree in Management Science from the University of California, San Diego.
+Mr. Jacobs received his bachelor’s degree in management science from the University of California, San Diego.

 Scott R. Pancoast

 Mr. Pancoast has been CEO & Founder of Zylö Therapeutics since 2017.
 Previously, he was with biotech startup Lpath, Inc., where he served on the board from 1998 through 2014 and served as President and CEO from 2004 through 2014, taking it public in late 2005 [Nasdaq:LPTN].
 Prior to joining Lpath, from 1994 to 2005, Mr. Pancoast was the Executive Vice President of Western States Investment Corporation (WSIC), where he served as Executive Chairman for several established companies and invested—on WSIC’s behalf—in over a dozen technology start-ups.
 He has served as the CEO or interim CEO for eight start-up companies and has been a board member for over 15 companies, including four public ones.
 He earned an MBA from Harvard and a B.A. (economics) from the University of Virginia.
 Mr. Pancoast’s qualifications to sit on our Board include his experience as a venture capitalist and business leader, his current and past service as a DermTech board member, and his current and past service as a board member for public and private companies.